ginjo/rack_warden/README.md

 RackWarden uses Sinatra for the mini-app, Warden for authentication, and DataMapper for database connections.
 It is based on the sinatra-warden-example at https://github.com/sklise/sinatra-warden-example.
 If you are new to Warden or Sinatra, I highly recommend downloading and experimenting with that example.

 My goal in developing this software is to have drop-in authentication containing most of the features you see in user/account management sections of a typical web site.
 But I don't want to be strapped by this module in any of my projects, so it must be customizable.
 Or rather, overridable.
 The basics of this flexibility are already in place, and it will be a central theme throughout.
-See below for examples on overriding and customizing RackWarden.

 Please note that RackWarden is a work-in-progress.
 The gemspec, the files, the code, and the documentation can and will change over time.
 Follow on github for the latest fixes, changes, and developments.

 ## What Does it Do?

-RackWarden acts as a self-sufficient gatekeeper for your ruby web app.
+RackWarden is a modular gatekeeper for your ruby web app.
 Once you enable RackWarden in your rack-based project, all routes/actions in your project will require a login and will redirect browsers to an authentication page.
 RackWarden provides its own view & layout templates to facilitate user authentication.
-RackWarden also provides it's own tables to store user data.
+RackWarden also provides it's own database & table structure to store user data.
+Views, layouts, databases, and tables are easily customized and/or overridden, however.

 Once RackWarden authenticates a user, it gets out of the way, and the user is returned to your application.
 RackWarden also provides a number of user management tools for common actions like creating, updating, and deleting users.

 Most of the RackWarden features can be customized.
 You can override the views, the database, the actions, and even the authentication logic with your own templates and code.
-The easiest (and possibly the most dramatic) customization is to provide RackWarden with your own layout template, giving RackWarden the look-and-feel of your own application.
+The easiest (and possibly the most dramatic) customization is to provide RackWarden with your own layout template, giving RackWarden the appearane of the application you're integrating it with.

 ## Installation